nashville-software-school/bangazon-inc/book-2-platform-api/chapters/INTEGRATION_TESTS.md

 * Assert - What should be true, or what state should an object be in when code is executed.

-## Integration Testing in ASP.NET Core MVC
+## Integration Testing in ASP.NET Core Web API

 It's true that a human _could_ open a web browser and manually perform all the steps necessary to test all parts of a web application, but - like with many things - a computer can do it faster, with fewer mistakes, and without complaining about how boring it is to test and retest the same app all the time.